-With its magnificent façades and portals, loggias and rich figural decoration, the approximately 50 x 80 metre Schlüter Courtyard forms the architectural heart of the palace.
+With its magnificent façades and portals, loggias and rich figural decoration, the approximately 50×80 metre Schlüter Courtyard forms the architectural heart of the palace.
 Characterised by courtly ceremony and grand gestures, in its time this square was regarded as one of the most impressive examples of Baroque architecture.

-As set out by the architect, the three façades, along with the portals to the north, east and south, were reconstructed as faithful reproductions of the original.
+Working with the strategic definitions proposed by Stuhlemmer Architects, the three facades and the north, east, and south portals were all reconstructed in their original state using plans drawn up by architect Franco Stella.
 Portal 5 to the Lustgarten stands opposite the identical Portal 1 to the Schlossplatz.
 The Humboldt Forum's development concept also includes, for the first time, a courtyard entrance via Portal 6, situated in the east wing.
 The architectural rationalism of Stella's modern west side adopts the proportions of the Baroque structures, creating a contemporary completion to them.
 All this creates a vibrant urban space - a piazza with cafés, restaurants and businesses.